Payment scheme compliance: The complete guide for card issuers

 • Challenge of integrating compliance requirements into agile development methodologies

-Executive leadership: Managing enterprise risk and strategic oversight
+Executive leadership: Managing enterprise risk & strategic oversight

 Senior leadership bears ultimate responsibility for payment network compliance outcomes, requiring comprehensive visibility into compliance status and associated business risks.